 First, we aren’t a group of shady guys in a basement trying to trick you into coming over.
 We’re a professional business, motivated by making profit while being socially responsible.
-For more than 20 years, we’ve registered our business, paid our taxes, complied with local and national laws, and run our business ethically (see also, How do I know you’re legit?).
+For 22 years, we’ve registered our business, paid our taxes, complied with local and national laws, and run our business ethically (see also, How do I know you’re legit?).
 Of course, just running a legit business well doesn’t mean that we are good people, so here’s how you can know you’ll be safe.

 Our staff and contractors would not work with us if we did any less than follow these two basic principles:

 - Model’s safety is always our highest priority

 - We want models to refer their friends to us

 - Check our Testimonials from models

 We want to keep running our business for another 22 years.
 The best way to do that is to treat people – not just models, but everyone! – with integrity and respect

 For the nerds 🤓, we ask models to complete a survey after their shoot.
 Here are the results for one of the questions we ask (Where 1 is “Strongly Disagree” and 5 is “Strongly Agree”):

 Concerned about my limits not being respected

-A concern could be that our Shoot Producers will not respect your limits – you could imagine being pushed further and further sexually, and perhaps being threatened if you say “No”.
+A concern could be that our Shoot Producers won’t respect your limits – you could imagine being pushed further and further sexually, and perhaps being threatened if you say “No”.

-That has never, and will never happen on a shoot with us.
+That has never happened, and will never happen on a shoot with us.